kardam00n/Sensorium/Readme.md

 Project of a page made for "Sensorium" project, the aim of which is to combine art and technology.

 [![Video Preview](thumbnail.jpg)](https://www.youtube.com/watch?v=jSXL4BMobjo)
+*Click to see the preview video on YouTube*
 ## Tech Stack

 Web page developed with the purpose of being served on Wordpress backend.
 However current version provides backend using NodeJS.